- What is required for schools on emergency preparation?

 How does Seattle Public Schools work with Seattle Police Department and other emergency responders?

-Seattle Public Schools (Seattle Public Schools) Security interacts with Seattle Police Department (SPD) and other first responders by monitoring SPD and Seattle Fire Department (SFD) radio channels, having a dedicated telephone line to 911 dispatch and software monitoring of 911 calls originating from district telephones (except cellphones), software monitoring of police and fire response using the Safepointe platform, coordination of Crime Prevention through Environmental Design (CPTED) with SPD, after action reports and Seattle Public Schools staff’s regular attendance at community meetings with SPD.
+Seattle Public Schools (SPS) Security interacts with Seattle Police Department (SPD) and other first responders by monitoring SPD and Seattle Fire Department (SFD) radio channels, having a dedicated telephone line to 911 dispatch and software monitoring of 911 calls originating from district telephones (except cellphones), software monitoring of police and fire response using the Safepointe platform, coordination of Crime Prevention through Environmental Design (CPTED) with SPD, after action reports and SPS staff’s regular attendance at community meetings with SPD.